by Kim Anderson | Oct 9, 2025 | Student Sponsorship |

-The Brazil School was once a thriving place for learning on the hills above Williamson.
-The school was nicknamed for the green and yellow school uniforms worn by the students that matched the flag of Brazil.
-This bustling school educated hundreds of children growing...
+The Brazil School was once a thriving place for learning in the hills above Williamson.
+Its nickname comes from the green and yellow school uniforms worn by students that match the Brazilian flag.
+This bustling school has educated hundreds of children growing up in...

 Meet Esther Fadiouna Pierre, affectionately known as ‘Fafa’ to her family.
 Esther is growing up in rural Haiti where she loves jumping rope with her two sisters and enjoys ice cream for a treat.
 She is kind and funny and very dedicated to learning. ...